feroult/yawp/README.md

  * DELETE /users/:id -> deletes user with given id

 ###IdRef
 The IdRef<T> class is a simple wrapper around a long.
-In YAWP!, every id is a long, and IdRef encapsulates that to make it type safety.
-That way, you can't assing IdRef<User> to IdRef<Product>.
+In YAWP!, every id is a long, and IdRef encapsulates that to make it type safe - that way, you won't be able to assing IdRef<User> to IdRef<Product>, for example.
 It also holds information about the parent id, when such feature is used.
 Therefore, every id in the system (being primary or foreign key) must be of this type.

 ### Action